ANT: Adaptive Neural Temporal-Aware Text-to-Motion Model: Experiments

-In terms of improvement over the baseline, ANT demonstrates strong performance, achieving substantial gains on metrics such as FID (HumanML3D: \textbf{0.071} vs. 0.152; CMP: \textbf{0.149} vs. 0.460) and R-Precision (Top-1 HumanML3D: \textbf{0.565} vs. 0.546; CMP: \textbf{0.347} vs. 0.312).
+In terms of improvement over the baseline, ANT demonstrates strong performance, achieving substantial gains on metrics such as FID (HumanML3D: \textbf{0.071} vs. 0.152; KIT-ML: \textbf{0.236} vs. 0.258) and R-Precision (Top-1 HumanML3D: \textbf{0.565} vs. 0.546; KIT-ML: \textbf{0.465} vs. 0.445).
 This indicates that ANT can significantly enhance the performance of the baseline model.
-When compared with SOTA VQ-based models such as MMM and MoMask, our method still yields competitive results on HumanML3D.
+When compared with SOTA VQ-based models such as MMM and MoMask, our method still yields competitive results on HumanML3D and KIT-ML.
 Although our FID is slightly higher than that of MoMask, our R-Precision surpasses all existing SOTA models.
-On the more challenging CMP dataset, our method achieves the best FID among all methods and ranks second in R-Precision, just behind MMM.
-It is worth noting that the baseline model we used performs significantly worse than SOTA methods like MMM on CMP.
+It is worth noting that the baseline model we used performs significantly worse than SOTA methods like MMM.
 However, with our proposed ANT enhancements, we achieve competitive results. \\

 \textbf{Qualitative comparison.} Figure \ref{fig:visualization} shows the visual comparison between our model and other state-of-the-art methods under the same prompts.
 For the prompt "A person flips to the left side," MDM, StableMoFusion, and MoMask all produce incorrect motions, indicating a lack of semantic alignment.
 In contrast, our model generates natural and smooth motion that accurately reflects the input text.
 For the more detailed prompt, "A person walks calmly in irregular counterclockwise with their left arm raised to chest-level", StableMoFusion and MDM incorrectly raises the arm, while MoMask not only overlooks the meaning of "irregular" but also raises the left arm higher than chest level.
 Our model successfully captures all the fine-grained information and produces motion that remains faithful to the prompt.
-Overall, the visualization results demonstrate that our approach outperforms baselines and other models in terms of semantic accuracy, motion fluency, and attention to detail. \textbf{More visual results are available in the appendix B .} \\
+Overall, the visualization results demonstrate that our approach outperforms baselines and other models in terms of semantic accuracy, motion fluency, and attention to detail. \\

 \textbf{ANT Boosts Performance on Complex Text Descriptions.} To evaluate our model's performance on semantically rich text, we select prompts from the HumanML3D test set that are longer than the average length and contain at least two verbs or include adverbs within a single sentence.
 Table \ref{table:hard_text} reports the results before and after applying ANT.
 As shown, ANT significantly improves all metrics on long and fine-grained prompts compared to the baseline.
 This demonstrates the strong advantages of our model in text comprehension, fine-grained motion generation, and handling long textual inputs. \\